 Online casino games is a new battlefield, pitting social game companies against traditional, land-based casino operators and the Indian tribes.
 The battle is for control of new channels (social and mobile channels) for casino games and other online gambling related activities.
 This battle is already playing out in a big way.
 Traditional gambling equipment provider IGT spent $500 million to buy Double Down, a maker of casino games for Facebook.
 Shuffle Master, Inc., a leading global gaming supplier, has agreed to acquire Ongame Network Ltd., one of the world’s largest poker providers to online gaming operators.
 Betfair, one of the largest players in the European Internet betting exchange, has invested in one of the fastest growing US social game companies.

-Gamblification is also driving a need for new types of data that identify the "whales."
-See Kontangent's post on "Casino Games are the New Battlefield."
+Gamblification is also driving a need for new types of data that identify the “whales.”

 These games and other “gamblified” applications are tremendously popular and the use of gamblification is very likely to increase.
 There will be huge business opportunities around the gamblification movement that is afoot.
 However, businesses leveraging gamblification need to be certain that they don’t leverage gambling mechanics in a way that crosses the line into illegal gambling.

 A variety of factors are relevant to the legal analysis in the US.
 One is that gambling is largely regulated by state law.
 In some states there are gambling-specific laws and/or other laws relating to contests, sweepstakes and lotteries.
 Yet, there is great disparity among the various states regarding what is legal.
 Add to this historical problem the fact that there is a flurry of new online gambling legislation due to a recent change in position by the DOJ that has permitted states to legalize online gambling (except for sports betting).